 Back to the drawing board

-For finals we were no longer working within any kind of submission constraints so we were able to more fully develop some of our ideas for our final 15 minute presentation.
-We would also be allowed one standard 6 foot table and 2 poster places.
+For finals we were no longer working within any kind of submission constraints so we were able to more fully develop some of our ideas and decide what to feature.
+We would also be allowed one standard 6 foot table and 2 poster places for a meet and greet event later in the day to further present our ideas.
 Working smarter not harder, we decided it would be to our benefit to create a model for the table display but also leverage it in generating slide content.

-We know that developing the central building of our resort was going to be the most interesting concept but how? we tested several variations and sizes.
-It became difficult to imagine the scale of the space we were working with so with a tape measure in hand we took several excursions to various entryways, round buildings and spaces we felt we could incorporate into our designs.
-At times even masking off areas with blue tape to understand whether this would be a comfortable and realistic fit for our resort.
+We knew that developing the central building of our resort was going to be the most interesting concept to model and talk about.
+To do this we tested several variations and sizes in design.
+It became difficult to imagine the scale of the space we were working with so with a tape measure in hand we took several excursions to various entryways, round buildings and public buildings to understand to create an understanding of space in our minds.

 Building the Model